rainbowsend/TIE-GCM-PDAF/README.md

 ### ENSEMBLE%OVERWRITE_SOURCE

-  If disabled, the inital state is initalized according to the TIEGCM input file.
-When enabled, the state of each member is initalized according to `ENSEMBLE%SOURCE_PATH` and `ENSEMBLE%SOURCE_NAME`.
+  If disabled, the initial state is initialized according to the TIEGCM input file.
+When enabled, the state of each member is initialized according to `ENSEMBLE%SOURCE_PATH` and `ENSEMBLE%SOURCE_NAME`.

   **Type**: logical